15 Brilliant Uses For Bleach You’ll Wish You Knew Sooner

 Bleach uses in the garden

-Try using bleach to clean flower pots and planters.
+Bleach uses extend to cleaning flower pots and planters.
 “By cleaning your containers it helps prevent the transfer of molds and diseases from old plants to new ones,” says Julia Byrne, a bleach product developer at Clorox.
-To disinfect, wash and rinse pots and planters by soaking them in a solution of half a cup of bleach to one gallon (3.75 litres) of water for at least five minutes before rinsing with water.
+To disinfect, wash and rinse pots and planters by soaking them in a solution of half a cup of bleach (125 millilitres) to one gallon (3.75 litres) of water for at least five minutes before rinsing with water.

 Freshen up your garbage cans with bleach

 Although garbage cans are designed to hold your trash, the cans themselves need a good clean with bleach every once in a while.
 Wash with soapy water and rinse.
-Then deodorize and sanitize the cans with a mixture of half a cup of bleach per three-quarters of a gallon (3 litres) of water.
+Then deodorize and sanitize the cans with a mixture of half a cup (125 millilitres) of bleach per three-quarters of a gallon (3 litres) of water.
 Swish this solution over the inside of the can and let it sit for two minutes before rinsing.

 Keep fresh cut flowers alive

 If you don’t have a green thumb, you can use bleach to keep fresh cut flowers alive.
-Re-cut the stems on a diagonal, then keep them in cold water with a quarter teaspoon (1.25 millilitres) of bleach per quart of water, according to Byrne.
+Re-cut the stems on a diagonal, then keep them in cold water with a quarter teaspoon (1.25 millilitres) of bleach per quart (litre) of water, according to Byrne.

 Psst—you’ll find a clever variation of this hack in our roundup of uses for plastic wrap!

 Eliminate litter box odour